 The main aim of the lab of lab is to work on beta-cell regulatory genomics, genetics, and modeling diabetes to find new therapies.

-Professor Ferrer is interested in understanding the genome regulation of pancreatic beta cells and its implications for human diabetes.
+Ferrer's lab is interested in understanding the genome regulation of pancreatic beta cells and its implications for human diabetes.
 His team has combined genetic model systems and advanced genomics to address key questions in human beta cell biology, regeneration, and disease.

 Diabetes mellitus afflicts more than 400 million people.
 Current strategies to prevent and treat diabetes are limited by our scant knowledge of the molecular defects that cause diabetes.
 We focus on understanding changes in genome regulation that lead to monogenic and polygenic diabetes.
 We study the gene networks that are essential for insulin-producing beta cells to maintain glucose homeostasis, and develop strategies to manipulate these networks in human patients.
 We are also interested in how gene regulatory mechanisms can be harnessed for regenerative therapies in autoimmune diabetes.
 To achieve these goals, we combine regulatory genomics, human genetics, and genome engineering in model systems.

-Merits of the lab:
+Merits of the lab

 The lab created the first genome maps of human pancreatic regulatory elements, and defined the role of noncoding variants in polygenic type 2 diabetes, and in rare Mendelian forms of diabetes.
 It coordinates a project to discover genetic mechanisms of diabetes through whole genome sequencing of a large cohort of patients with non-autoimmune young-onset diabetes.
 It combines mouse genetics, genome editing, single cell genomics and stem cell differentiation models to understand the role of noncoding defects in human disease.

-Why do we want medical doctors?
+Why do we train medical doctors in our team?

 The team is highly multidisciplinary.
 It is composed of members with diverse backgrounds (biotechnology, biology, medical, engineering) and includes individuals with expertise in computational genomics, human genetics, single cell genomics, mouse genetics and genome editing in human stem cells.
+Jorge Ferrer is an MD-PhD himself, and advancing the clinical practice with cutting-edge research has been always in his lab's mindset.